Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 Born February 16, 1945, son of an immigrant garment manufacturer from Poland, Mintz grew up Washington Heights, the Bronx.
 He was shy, awkward around strangers, developed a stutter as a teen, and a target for bullies.
 Yet after high school, he told his Pop he wanted to be a broadcaster, and headed west to Los Angeles in the summer of 1963.
 He landed in rustic, bohemian (read: cheap rent), Hollywood-adjacent Laurel Canyon, just as its celebrated music scene was blowing up.

 He soon discovered his small $300 per month hillside bachelor pad off Oak Court was surrounded by hippie-musician-music biz neighbors and friends who were either famous or on the verge.
-Among them were Joni Mitchell, Linda Ronstadt, Stephen Stills, David Crosby, Carole King, Micky Dolenz, and David Cassidy (though he’s not named, Jim Ladd, aka “The Last DJ,” also lived right next door and conducted a series of interviews with Mintz in the 2000s).
+Among them were Linda Ronstadt, Stephen Stills, David Crosby, Carole King, Micky Dolenz, David Cassidy, and later, Joni Mitchell (though he’s not named, Jim Ladd, aka “The Last DJ,” also lived right next door and conducted a series of interviews with Mintz in the 2000s).

 Mintz studied broadcasting at Los Angeles City College, took speech lessons to lose his NooYawk accent and stutter, and by 1971 was well-known on L.A. radio through his pop-culture interview shows on KPFK-FM, KLAC-AM, and KLOS-FM.
 His “gets” included interviews with scores if not hundreds of A-list celebrities (Jack Nicholson, Groucho Marx, John Wayne, Jayne Mansfield, Frank Zappa (another Canyon neighbor), Allen Ginsberg, and Sal Mineo, to name a handful).